Skip to main content

 Query Data

-Assume we have a collection todos containing records in the following format:
+Assume we already have a collection named todos, which contains records in the following format:

 [